Dean85e/portfolio-project-3/README.md

 * This has fixed the issue.

-* I also found that the string input questions would accept special characters to fix this i used the .isalpha method.
+* I also found that the string input questions would accept special characters to fix this I used the .isalpha method.

 ![Bug solution](/images/special-char.png)

 * This issue is now resolved.

-* Not neccesarily a bug but when i started the project i was having some difficulty in passing parameters and arguments to different functions , this was because i had the functions placed outside the class objects and once i moved the functions inside the appropriate classes things became a lot more clear to me regarding the flow of the application.
+* Not neccesarily a bug but when I started the project I was having some difficulty in passing parameters and arguments to different functions , This was because I had the functions placed outside the class objects and once I moved the functions inside the appropriate classes things became a lot more clear to me regarding the flow of the application.

-* I also found that validating user input one by one was making my functions untidy and longer than they needed to be, so I created validator function for each case and assigned each input to its corosponding validator function.
+* I also found that validating user input one by one was making my functions untidy and longer than they needed to be, so I created validator function for each case and assigned each input to its corresponding validator function.

 ## Unfixed Bugs